amityadav0/Prediction-market-contracts/prediction-guide.md

 ![](./.gitbook/assets/image%20%2815%29.png)

-2. A new window will appear showing the amount of Harmony you can collect with a **Confirm** button.
+2. A new window will appear showing the amount of ONE you can collect with a **Confirm** button.
 Click the button and confirm the action in your wallet.

 ![](./.gitbook/assets/image%20%28113%29.png)

-Your Harmony winnings will now be in your wallet.
+Your ONE winnings will now be in your wallet.

 ## Collecting winnings from older rounds